-Your new EdgeWater 135ST is designed to be powered by a single outboard motor.
-Most 2-cycle outboards currently use an automatic system to mix the oil with the gasoline before it is used by the engine.
+Your new EdgeWater 175CC / 155CC is designed to be powered by a single outboard motor.
+Most 2-cycle outboards currently use an automatic system to mix the oil with the gasoline before the engine uses it.
 If equipped with a 2-cycle engine, there will be an oil tank in the aft, starboard locker.
 Make sure this tank always has a sufficient amount of the recommended 2-cycle oil for your cruise, plus some reserve.
 4-cycle engines require oil be maintained in the crankcase.
 Always check the crankcase oil level before each day's run.